Colombia: Western & Central Andes

 We’ll make stops along the road.
 This area of paramo is a special site for several scarcer hummers, including the famous Buffy Helmetcrest (E), Black-thighed and Golden-breasted Pufflegs, Mountain Avocetbill, Rainbow-bearded Thornbill, Purple-back Thornbill, Sword-billed Hummingbird, Shining Sunbeam, and Buff-winged Starfrontlet.
 Other birds of note to be found here include the Rufous-fronted Parakeet (E), Scaly-naped parrot, Paramo Tapaculo, White-browed Spinetail, Viridian Metaltail, and Masked Flowerpiercer.

-B – Hacienda El Bosque L – On the road D & ON Termales El Ruiz
+B, L Hacienda El Bosque D & ON Termales El Ruiz

 Today we’ll spend the whole day birding the Páramo of Los Nevados and the road behind our illustrious lodge, Termales del Ruiz.
-Along with searching for any of our primary targets that we didn’t get yesterday will be high on our list today.
-Other birds of interest today include Andean Teal, Andean Duck, Eared Dove, Black-chested Buzzard-Eagle, Tawny Antpitta, Blue-backed Conebill, Black Flowerpiercer, Glossy Flowerpiercer, Great Sapphirewing, and others.
+Along with searching for any of our primary targets that we didn’t get yesterday, they will be high on our list today.
+Other birds of interest today include Andean Teal, Andean Duck, Eared Dove, Black-chested Buzzard-Eagle, Tawny Antpitta, Blue-backed Conebill, Black Flowerpiercer, Glossy Flowerpiercer, Great Sapphirewing, Purple-backed Thronbill, Rainbow-bearded Thornbill, and others.

 B, L, D & ON Termales El Ruiz